guska84/voice-assistant/README.md

 ## License

-Free to use and modify for personal or commercial use.
+Free to use under GNU GPLv3